My Cheatsheets

 Enticing Thinking for Code Projects

-With the release of the GPT-5 model in August 2025, OpenAI updated usage limits—especially for deeper Thinking modes.
 The guidance below focuses on reliably triggering deeper internal reasoning without unnecessarily consuming manual Thinking quotas.

 Key distinction